 The Kiii-tv online news source in Corpus Christi, Texas reported that the Federal Emergency Management Agency has recently awarded the city of Corpus Christi several million dollars for three community saferooms.
 Most of these are and will be Monolithic Domes.
 Read more about Monolithic Domes.

 Can a School Get a FEMA Grant to Build a Monolithic Dome?
-A professional grant writer’s answer: Anne (Williams) Danysh of Planning and Environment gives us her assessment of a school’s chances for getting a FEMA grant to build a Monolithic Dome.
+A professional grant writer’s answer: Anne (Williams) Danysh of Real Grant Solutions gives us her assessment of a school’s chances for getting a FEMA grant to build a Monolithic Dome.
 Anne significantly assisted the school district in Woodsboro, Texas that, in April 2009, received a FEMA grant of $1.5 million.
 Two years later Woodsboro celebrated with a grand opening of its 20,000-square-foot Monolithic Dome.
 That multipurpose dome serves as a gym, auditorium, activity center and community disaster shelter.

 Every spring, tragic stories abound of the devastating effects of tornadoes.
 One such example is the EF-5 tornado that ripped through Smithville, Mississippi in April 2011.
 In addition to destroying numerous town structures, this particular tornado passed right over the high school and flattened the gym.